Negotiation

 Core Principle

-The foundation: Treat every negotiation as a discovery process.
-Your assumptions are hypotheses to be tested, not truths to be defended.
-Focus on the other side's needs (respect, security, autonomy) rather than their stated positions.
+People want to be understood and feel safe.
+The most effective path to "yes" runs through empathy, active listening, and emotional intelligence -- not logic, arguments, or compromise.
+Treat every negotiation as a discovery process: your assumptions are hypotheses to test, and the other side's needs (respect, security, autonomy) matter more than their stated positions.
 Never split the difference -- no deal is better than a bad deal.

 Scoring